After Life (film)

-After Life, known in Japan as Wonderful Life (ワンダフルライフ, Wandafuru Raifu), is a 1998 Japanese film edited, written, and directed by Hirokazu Kore-eda starring Arata, Erika Oda and Susumu Terajima.
-Premiered on 11 September 1998 at the 1998 Toronto International Film Festival and distributed in over 30 countries, the film brought international recognition to Kore-eda's work.
+After Life, known in Japan as Wonderful Life (ワンダフルライフ, Wandafuru Raifu), is a 1998 Japanese film edited, written and directed by Hirokazu Kore-eda starring Arata, Erika Oda, Susumu Terajima, Sayaka Yoshino among other regarded cast members.
+It premiered on 11 September 1998 at the 1998 Toronto International Film Festival and distributed in over 30 countries, bringing international recognition to Kore-eda's work.

 The film was also shown at the 1998 San Sebastián International Film Festival, where it won the FIPRESCI prize "for its universal theme, its empathy for nostalgia and its homage to cinema as transcending life".
 The film received seven awards and eight nominations worldwide.

 In August 2021, The Criterion Collection announced a re-release of the film, in a 2K remaster together with interviews, deleted scenes, audio commentary and an essay by novelist Viet Thanh Nguyen.

 Plot

 A small, mid-20th century social-service-style structure is a way station between life and death.
 Every Monday, a group of recently deceased people check-in: the social workers in the lodge ask them to go back over their life and choose one single memory to take into the afterlife.
 They are given just a couple of days to identify their happiest memory, after which the workers design, stage and film them.
 In this way, the souls will be able to re-experience this moment for eternity, forgetting the rest of their life.
 They will spend eternity within their happiest memory.

-Twenty-two souls of different ages and backgrounds arrive and are received by the counsellors, who explain them their situation.
+Twenty-two souls of different ages and backgrounds arrive and are received by the counsellors, who explain to them their situation.
 Lengthy interviews take place in the lodge, with each person having different perspectives of their lives.
 There is a gentle old woman whose fondest memory is cherry blossoms.
 There is an aviator whose happiest moments were spent flying through the clouds.
-There is also a teenager whose happiest memory is a ride at Disneyland.
-Told that 30 other children/teens have chosen Disneyland rides, she is gently coaxed into coming up with something more original from her childhood (the scent of fresh laundry and the feeling of her mother, whom she was cuddling against).
+There is also a teenager, Kana Yoshino (Sayaka Yoshino) whose happiest memory is Splash Mountain at Disneyland.
+Told that she's the thirtieth to choose Disneyland rides (most of the others were also teenage girls), she is gently coaxed into coming up with something more original from her childhood (the scent of fresh laundry and the feeling of her mother, whom she was cuddling against).
 A 78-year-old woman talks about a new dress her brother bought her for a childhood dance recital, a brother she loved and took care of "until the very end."
 A prostitute remembers a client who was kind; a potential suicide victim recalls what made him pull back from the brink; an old man remembers the breeze on his face when he rode a trolley to school.
-An older man incessantly talks about sex and prostitutes, but ultimately chooses a memory in which his daughter hands him the bouquet at her wedding.
+An older man incessantly talks about sex and prostitutes, but ultimately chooses the memory of his daughter handing him the bouquet at her wedding.
 A wild-haired 21-year-old wearing leather pants refuses point-blank to choose anything at all.